-During an acupuncture session, a practitioner will examine and assess your condition, and then insert thin, sterile needles into your skin.
+During an acupuncture session, a practitioner will insert thin, sterile needles into your skin along specific meridians.
 Sometimes these needles are heated or stimulated with electricity after insertion.

 Does Acupuncture Have a Place in Stroke Recovery?